plotly/falcon/NEW_CONNECTION.md

 6. Add sample credentials for your connector in the SAMPLE_DBS

 ## Updating the Tab.react.js
-The following are the instructions for adding the Tab React JS file
+The following are the instructions for updating the Tab React JS file
 1. Customise the label for your connector in the render function:

 ```javascript